BhavanaMP/gitlearn/gitreadme.md

   When we want to save the current changes in the working branch but want to go back to clean working branch. (in case of checkout to another branches)
 - <git stash pop>
   Get back the stashed changes
-- <git cherrypick>
-- <git pull origin master>
-  Lets you copy all the files from the master branch of remote repo to your local repo
-- <git push aliasofremoterepo branchname>
-  Eg: <git push origin master>, <git push origin dev>
-  Lets you push your local changes from your local repo to the remote repo branch.
-Note that origin is  the alias of remote repo.
-Give credentials for remote repo if asked while pushing.
-- <git rebase branchname>
+- <git rebase branchnamefromwhichchnagestobereflected>
   Rebase is used when changes made in one existing branch needs to be reflected in another branch.
 When we created a local branch from master at C2 commit, then we add a new commit C4 to this local branch, meanwhile someone did commit C3 to Master, then we can get those changes reflected in our local branch using rebase, such that it looks like the commits are made sequentially.
 C1, C2, C3, C4.
-Eg: <git rebase master> we essentially rebasing our local branch from master.
+We essentially changes the base from C2 commit to C3 commit of our branch.
+Eg: <git rebase master> we essentially rebasing our local branch base from master.
+Make sure to be on or checkout to the branch of which you want re-base its base.
 - <git merge branchnametobemerged>
   Lets us to merge changes from a branch to another branch.
 Checkout the branch to which you want to merge changes to.
 Now run the command with branchnametobemerged
   Eg: Our branchnametobemerged is dev.
 We want to merge this branch changes to test or master.
 Then we checkout to test or master and run <git merge dev>.
 This will also copy the commits of the merged branch as it is.
 Can be checked with git log
+- <git cherrypick>
 - <git fetch>
+- <git push aliasofremoterepo branchname>
+  Eg: <git push origin master>, <git push origin dev>
+  Lets you push your local changes from your local repo to the remote repo branch.
+Note that origin is  the alias of remote repo.
+Give credentials for remote repo if asked while pushing.
+- <git pull origin master>
+  Lets you copy all the files from the master branch of remote repo to your local repo

 - <git status>
+  Gives the files tracking, history of modifications and stuff
 - <git log>
   Gives the commit history along with commit hash id, author, commit message and time of our current branch
 - <git log branchname>